secretstartups/handbook/finance/accounts-payable/index.html.md

 <link rel="stylesheet" type="text/css" href="/stylesheets/biztech.css" />

-## On this page
+## Welcome to Accounts Payable

 {:.no_toc .hidden-md .hidden-lg}

+- Introduction
+- Quick Links
+- General Guidelines
+- FAQs
+- Invoice Payments
-- TOC
+- Expenses

   {:toc .hidden-md .hidden-lg}

 ## <i class="far fa-paper-plane" id="biz-tech-icons"></i> Introduction

 Welcome to the Accounts Payable page!
-You should be able to find answers to most of your questions here.
-If you can't find what you are looking for, then:
+You should be able to find answers to most of your questions in the sections below.
+If you can't find what you are looking for, then please connect with us:

 - **Chat Channel**: `#accountspayable`
 - **Email**: `ap@gitlab.com`